Mariyam Shaina Naseem

-Mariyam Naseem (މަރިޔަމް ޝައިނާ ނަސީމް) is a Maldivian beauty pageant titleholder who won Miss Maldives 2024, and was the first Maldivian to represented her country at Miss Universe 2024.
+Mariyam Shaina Naseem (މަރިޔަމް ޝައިނާ ނަސީމް) is a Maldivian beauty pageant titleholder who won Miss Maldives 2024, and was the first Maldivian to represented her country at Miss Universe 2024.

 Naseem won the Top Model Maldives 2022 and participated in the Top Model of the World and got 'New Face Award'.

 Career

 Naseem won Top Model Maldives 2022, while participating in Top Model of the World.
 She also received the New Face Award and reached the top fifteen.

 Controversy

-In 2024 Naseem entered Miss Universe 2024 through her management company, He n She Maldives.
-This was without the backing by the Maldivian government, after she was condemned by the Maldives' Ministry of Youth Empowerment, Information, and Arts, and local Islamic scholars.
+In 2024, Naseem entered Miss Universe 2024 through her management company, He n She Maldives.
+This was without the backing by the Maldivian government, after she was condemned by the Maldives' Ministry of Youth Empowerment, Information and Arts, and local Islamic scholars.